When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 We all know that toasting the sunset with your loved one is almost sure to unleash Cupid’s arrows.

-But having a waterfront view of the sun slipping into the ocean at the Mala Ocean Tavern in Lahaina town adds a whole new meaning to sipping sundowners a déux.
+Slip out to the beach with a bottle of wine and watch the sun and sky do their thing.
+Having a waterfront view of the sun sliding down into the ocean adds a whole new meaning to sipping sundowners a déux!

 Speaking of sundowners, why not crank up the romance with some bubbly?